 The Company has entered into license agreements whereby the Company has received licenses or options to license technology, specified patents or patent applications.
 The Company's licensing and development collaboration agreements generally provide for royalty payments equal to specified percentages of product sales, annual license maintenance fees, continuing patent prosecution costs and potential future milestone payments to third parties upon the achievement of certain developmental, regulatory and/or commercial milestones.
-Nonrefundable license fee expense was \$0.7 million, \$0.7 million and \$1.4 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+Nonrefundable license fee expense of \$3.2 million, \$0.7 million and \$0.7 million was recorded to research and development expense for the years ended December 31, 2014, 2013 and 2012, respectively.